 Teaching Children to Express Anger

-Children always learn by the example set by the parents.
+Children always learn by the example set by their parents.
 Expressing anger appropriately is a learned behavior.
-If your child has difficulty controlling their strong feelings, there are few things you can do as appearance, including:
+If your child has difficulty controlling their strong feelings, there are few things you can do, such as:

 - Lead by example.